 This self-paced trip down Memory Lane begins Jan.
 13 and runs throughout 2014 in the Anderson Academic Commons, where it spans three floors.
 Don't miss this opportunity to travel through time and explore the University of Denver's remarkable story.

 Wednesday, Sept.
-10, 5 p.m. – Reiman Theater, Margery Reed Hall
+17, 5 p.m. – Cyber Café, Ben Cherrington Hall

-Monday, Sept.
-15, 7:30 p.m. – Newman Center for the Performing Arts
+Friday, Sept.
+19, 7 p.m. – Byron Theatre, Newman Center for the Performing Arts

 Annual Korbel Dinner – reservations now available

 The Josef Korbel School is excited to announce that the Annual Korbel Dinner will serve as the school's 50th anniversary celebration.
 Notable alumna, 66th Secretary of State Condoleezza Rice (PhD '81, BA '74), will serve as the keynote speaker.
 Additional special guests include Anna and John J. Sie, and Jeff Tarr.
 To purchase a table or individual ticket, please visit www.korbeldinner.com (select faculty/staff under DU affinity to receive preferential DU faculty/staff rates).
 If you have questions or concerns, please contact Jane Bucher-McCoy at 303-871-2882 or email@example.com.

 “Breaking Ground on the Future” – Ceremonial Groundbreaking for the Anna & John J. Sie International Relations Complex

 Tuesday, Sept.
 23, 8 a.m. – Cherrington Hall